-In order to fully be able to implement the Professional Growth Plan and professional development of teachers, RSRC has two Assistant Principals.
-The Assistant Principal is a former teacher who serves as a mentor for all RSRC teachers and who focuses on professional development of staff members and the Response to Intervention program.
+In order to fully be able to implement the Professional Growth Plan and professional development of teachers, RSAR has at least two Assistant Principals.
+The Assistant Principal is a former teacher who serves as a mentor for all RSAR teachers and their focuses are professional development of staff members and the Response to Intervention program.
 Thus, a majority of the Assistant Principal's time is spent on professional development and focuses on the coaching of teachers and teacher development methods.
 While Assistant Principals are by definition masters of their academic area, successfully coaching other teachers is a completely different skill than successfully teaching children.
 While we believe that our Assistant Principals will have already shown a predisposition to coaching based on the positive evaluations they had to receive from peers in order to be promoted, we will provide extensive professional development for new Assistant Principals to help them learn our academic systems and the best techniques for mentoring their associated teachers.
 It is also crucial that Assistant Principals stay current in their field both through internal professional development, external professional development opportunities, and by being involved in professional organizations like the International Reading Association and National Council of Teachers of Math.

-The Assistant Principal invests in the professional development of teachers to meet their PGP goals using multiple methods.
+The Assistant Principal invests in the professional development of teachers through the execution of their PGP through multiple methods.
 These methods include pre-conferences prior to a lesson, observing lessons, videotaping lessons, post-conferences after a lesson, regular one to ones with teachers to reflect on their practice, modeling lessons, co-teaching, and various other techniques as well.
 Another method of professional development that Assistant Principals have access to is called Real Time Coaching.
 This method of coaching involves a teacher placing an 'ear-bud' or microphone in their ear.
 An Assistant Principal (or Principal) then coaches the teacher during instruction by giving directions to the teacher through a walkie-talkie while sitting in the back of the classroom and observing the class.
 This form of professional development has been a great resource to both Assistant Principals and teachers in that it provides real time information and instructions to teachers that allows them to instantly modify their instruction and learn beneficial instructional techniques, rather than having to wait for a post conference or follow-up meeting.
+Lastly, for teachers who have been assigned to an Assistant Principal, they are expected to meet with the Assistant Principal at least once every two weeks for at least an hour.
+However, these meetings often occur more regularly and they allow the Assistant Principal to invest additional time in the teacher's mentorship

-The Assistant Principal is also responsible for planning ongoing professional development on a weekly basis.
-One day a week shall be a minimum day, allowing the staff to come together for two and a half hours of professional development and/or collaboration time each week.
+The Assistant Principal is also responsible for planning on-going professional development on a weekly basis.
+One day a week shall be a minimum day, allowing the staff to come together for 3 hours of professional development and/or collaboration time each week.
 Assistant Principals plan for and facilitate these meetings, including such topics as data reflection, investing families and students in growth targets, improving management strategies, or simply sharing resources and planning for the next Social Studies or Science unit.